 West Lancs Borough Council

-West Lancs Borough Council is currently under No Overall Control with 20 Conservative seats, 26 Labour and 7 seats for Our West Lancashire .
+West Lancs Borough Council is currently under majority Labour control with 15 Conservative seats, 26 Labour seats and 1 seat for Our West Lancashire .

 Lancashire County Council

 County Councillors for West Lancashire are elected every four years and are democratically accountable to residents in their electoral division.Lancashire County Council is the upper-tier local authority for the non-metropolitan county of Lancashire, England.
 It currently consists of 84 councillors, and is controlled by the Conservative Party, who won control of the council in the local council elections in June 2009, ending 28 years of Labour control with 51 seats ( 6 out of 8 in West Lancs) .
 Following the May 2013 elections the county council became No Overall Control , with Conservatives holding 35 seats.
 On the 23rd May 2013 Labour and the Liberal Democrats reached an agreement that saw Labour form a minority administration, with the support of the Liberal Democrats.
 In May 2017 the Conservatives regained control and retained control in the 2021 election.
-The composition of the County Council is: Conservative 44, Labour 30, Liberal Democrats 4, Independents 2, Non-aligned 2, Green Party 1, UKIP 1.(26-2-2018).
+The composition of the County Council is: Conservative 48, Labour 32, Liberal Democrats 2, Green Party 2.

 Houses of Parliament

 The West Lancashire Borough is served by the West Lancashire Parliamentary constituency.
 The wards of Rufford, Tarleton, Hesketh-with-Becconsall and North Meols form part of South Ribble Parliamentary constituency.
 Each constituency returns one MP on a simple majority.
 The last UK parliamentary election was held on Thursday 12th December 2019.
 The seat also has a parliamentary by election in 2023.
 The West Lancs constituency currently has a Labour MP.
 Currently the Government is Conservative led.

 Police and Crime Commissioner elections